Lighthouses of Nigeria

 Delta State Lighthouse

-Ogidigben (Oidigbe, Escravos River) (?)
+#Ogidigben (Oidigbe, Escravos River)

 Date unknown (probably 1950s).
-Apparently inactive and probably removed; listed by NGA with focal plane 40 m (131 ft); three white flashes every 20 s.
-Approx. 40 m (131 ft) square pyramidal skeletal tower with lantern, painted white with a black horizontal band.
+Inactive and probably removed; listed by NGA with focal plane 40 m (131 ft); three white flashes every 20 s.
+This was an approx. 40 m (131 ft) square pyramidal skeletal tower with lantern, painted white with a black horizontal band.
 No photo available and no large tower is seen in Google's satellite view of the area.
 The Escravos River is the site of large and controversial natural gas terminals; residents protesting this industrialization have seized the facilities and held hostages several times.
 Escravos is the Portuguese word for slaves, a reference to a a former slave trading base on the river.
 Located on the east side of the river entrance near Ogidigben, on the west side of the Niger River Delta.
 Site status unknown.
 ARLHS NIG-003; ex-Admiralty D3900; NGA 25036.

 Escravos River Island Mole